 Barriers = inaction = no sales

-These kind of conversion-slaying barriers have to be addressed.
+These kinds of conversion-slaying barriers have to be addressed.
 Enter my quiz.
 Less than 10 short questions designed to diagnose the funnel that’s most appropriate for you’re selling.

 Using this quiz as a diagnostic tool I can send funnel specific freebies, digital products, and more to people who get a specific funnel result.